charlieterle/perudo/README.md

   - move_probability.py: computes and prints the probability of success of all possible moves on a given turn of Perudo.

-  - simulation.py: simulates multiple games of Perudo using all computer players, and calculates/prints statistics on the games.
+  - simulation.py: simulates multiple games of Perudo using all computer players, and prints statistics from the simulations.

 I am planning to include the following updates at a later date: